-Keep in mind that most of the time, your business card will be your first interaction with your prospective clients, so try and make something that will “WOW” them.
+Keep in mind that, most of the time, your design will leave the first impression on your prospective clients, so try and make something that will “WOW” them.

 Make sure the text is legible, even if fancy letters look awesome!
 If people can’t read it, they won’t call you back.

 Start by mapping out the purpose and unique element(s) of your business card before you actually start designing anything.

 Try and include elements of your product/service you offer into your design somehow so that, even if you’re not around to hand the card to someone, your client will know right away what your offering is.
 For some people their logo already achieves this.